vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

-Here, we added an encoding to our specification.
+Here, we added an `encoding` object to our specification.

 ```json
 ...